Twizanex/responsive-UX-theme/README.md

 # responsive-UX-theme
-Responsive UX template-is the modern and responsive html template.
-It is developed with of Responsive framework and, meets all modern requirements in web development.
-Throughout the process of creation the following web technologies were used: HTML5, CSS3, SVG.
-The responsive grid, responsive accordion, responsive tabs and many other components are also included in this list.
-Responsive UX template comes with detailed documentation, which makes development fast, easy and, convenient.
+Responsive UX template-is the modern and responsive html a template.
+It was developed by means of <a href="http://stas-melnikov.ru/responsive_elements">Responsive framework</a>.
+The template responds all the modern of the requirement.
+In case of creation were used next technologies were used: HTML5, CSS3.
+Also in it the responsive grid, css3 animation and many other components are included.
+It is prepared documentation is qualitative, which will help you to use it.
 # DEMO
 <a href="http://stas-melnikov.ru/themes/responsive_ux_template">http://stas-melnikov.ru/themes/responsive_ux_template</a>
 #Help(Donate)